 I get more customers.

 The girls want the pinks and the reds.
 Some want their ponytails colored so they can be Rainbow Dash.
 I tell them that surely Rainbow Dash is the best My Little Pony.
 Unless they say Twilight Sparkle is better.
-At which point, of course, I point out that Princess Celestia was a great teacher to Twilight Sparkle.
+At this point, of course, I point out that Princess Celestia was a great teacher to Twilight Sparkle.
 Who is the Princess Celestia of the school?
 Oh yeah, the bald dad running the hair chalk station can talk My Little Pony.
 I can give you a treatise on Ponyville, and then switch easily to the values of the different Power Ranger franchises.

 It occurs to me, as I color the hair of a 1-year-old, I need more “bizness” at my booth.
 That’s how you say it in the hair chalk game — bizness.
 I’m like a carny now.
 I’ve got this.
 Do you want ticket sales?
 I’ll give you ticket sales.